You are here:

 This heady brew of suburban mayhem proved a ratings success from its first season; by 2007, audiences had grown to the point where it was TV3's third most popular programme of the year (behind the Rugby World Cup and CSI).

 Kiwi television dramas have often taken the safe road, aping genre formulas and avoiding the risqué.
-The team behind Outrageous Fortune have dived gleefully into oceans of sex, swearing, sabre-rattling and moral conundrums, right from episode one in July 2005.
+The team behind Outrageous Fortune dived gleefully into oceans of sex, swearing, sabre-rattling and moral conundrums, right from episode one in July 2005.

-Brash the show can certainly be, occasionally even over-enamoured of its own shock value.
+Brash the show could certainly be, occasionally even over-enamoured of its own shock value.
 But don't let that blind you to Outrageous Fortune's rich characters; to clan leader Cheryl's no-nonsense strength under pressure; and to the confidence with which the show swings from tragedy to farce, then back to, if I may be so blunt, tits and ass.

-Each episode's name is taken from Hamlet; the arrows of Outrageous Fortune have now been slung gleefully across the lawns and rumpus rooms of West Auckland.
+Each episode's name is taken from Hamlet; the arrows of Outrageous Fortune were slung gleefully across the lawns and rumpus rooms of West Auckland.
 Amongst the theatrics there's a down to earth reason for Outrageous Fortune's widespread popular affection; like Hamlet, it's all about family.
-Says creator James Griffin:
+Says creator James Griffin: "They're a family who are passionate, lusty and they live life to the full ... they can say and do the things that we all think and wish we could say and do."